Scoparia encapna

-Scoparia encapna is a moth of the family Crambidae.
-It was described by Edward Meyrick in 1888.
+Scoparia encapna is a species of moth in the family Crambidae.
+It was first described by Edward Meyrick in 1888.
 It is endemic to New Zealand.

+Description

 The wingspan is 18–20 mm.
 The forewings are dark glossy fuscous with bronzy reflections and a few scattered white scales.
 The veins are partially marked with black.
 The first line is whitish and black-margined posteriorly.
 The second line is also whitish, but dark-margined anteriorly.
 The hindwings are fuscous-grey, with a suffused dark fuscous hindmarginal band.
 Adults have been recorded on wing in January.